-Water-to-water heat pump coupling with geothermal probes
+Water-to-water heat pump coupling with geothermal boreholes

-During the summer and in favorable weather conditions, the surplus energy captured by the roof-mounted hybrid solar panels that remains unused used by the building is stored in geothermal probes in order to regenerate the temperature of the soil.
+During the summer and in favorable weather conditions, the surplus energy captured by the roof-mounted hybrid solar panels that remains unused used by the building is stored in geothermal boreholes in order to regenerate the temperature of the soil.
 This surplus energy is then reused when the needs arises, such as in winter.

 The heat drawn from the ground in the wintertime is thus regenerated during the summer through the injection of surplus solar heat.
 As such, the soil is not depleted and maintains its balance from one season to the next.